Wilfrid Tatham

-Wilfrid George Tatham (12 December 1898 – 26 July 1978) was a British hurdler.
-He competed in the men's 400 metres hurdles at the 1924 Summer Olympics.
+Wilfrid George Tatham (12 December 1898 – 26 July 1978) was a British hurdler, who competed at the 1924 Summer Olympics.

+Biography

+Tatham, educated at Eton College and King's College, Cambridge, finished third behind Frenchman Armand Burtin in the 1 mile event at the 1920 AAA Championships.

+Tatham became the national 440 yards hurdles champion after winning the British AAA Championships title at the 1924 AAA Championships.
+At the 1924 Olympic Games, Tatham competed in the men's 400 metres hurdles.

 Tatham was fourth in the 440 yard hurdles at the 1930 British Empire Games.

-Personal life

-He was educated at Eton College and King's College, Cambridge and received the Military Cross as a member of the Coldstream Guards.
+He was a schoolmaster at Eton College at the time of the 1930 Games.

+Tatham received the Military Cross as a member of the Coldstream Guards.
 He was made an Officer of the Order of the British Empire.

-He was a schoolmaster at Eton College at the time of the 1930 Games.